DasEd955/StyleFindr/planning.md

 **How does your agent decide which tool to call next?**
 <!-- Describe the logic your planning loop uses.
 What does it look at?
 What conditions change its behavior?
 How does it know when it's done? -->
+1. Receive the user's query request & extract the given item description, size, and maximum price as the given input parameters.
+2. Call `search_listings(description, size, max_price)`
+3. Check the search results:
+- If the results list is empty, return an error message to the user & stop.
+- If results are found (exist), select the highest-ranked listing in terms of relevance & store it as `selected_item`.
+4. Retrieve the user's existing wardrobe data & call `suggest_outfit(selected_item, wardrobe)`.
+5. Check the outfit result:
+- If a valid outfit is returned, store it as `selected_outfit`.
+- If the wardrobe is empty, generate a fallback outfit utilizing "common" wardrobe staples.
+- If outfit generation fails entirely, notify the user & stop.
+6. Call `create_fit_card(selected_outfit, selected_item)`.
+7. Display the selected item, outfit recommendation, and fit card to the user.
+8. End the session once all outputs have been successfully generated.

+- KEY NOTE: The above is a logic description of the planning loop when a single-pass successfully occurs.
+In practice, the loop changes behavior based on tool output & does not automatically proceed if a required result is missing.

 ---